 - Drugs and Identification

-According to the Bureau of Labor Statistics, forensic science jobs are trending up.
+According to the US Bureau of Labor Statistics, forensic science jobs are exhibiting an upward trend.
 Jobs are predicted to grow at a higher-than-average rate of 14 percent by 2028.
 The median annual salary for a Forensic Science Technician in 2019 was $59,150.
 More advance forensic science positions pay more.

 Forensic science is a vast, expansive, and expanding field in the criminal justice system.
 For those who grew up watching crime dramas on TV, the allure of crime scene investigation is nothing new.
 It turns out that in reality, it’s work that requires extensive knowledge and training.
 But there’s no reason that should stop you.

-Luckily, a degree in forensic science is at arms reach.
-This is because of the online options now available to make training more accessible to students.
-Hopefully, this guide will serve as an introductory resource to the field of forensic science and the kinds of online degree programs out there to help you get started.
+Luckily, a degree in forensic science is at arm’s reach.
+Online options are available to make training more accessible to students.
+Hopefully, this guide will serve as an introductory resource to the field of forensic science.
+This will also help you understand the kinds of online degree programs out there to help you get started.